FHICT-Ordio/general/Portfolio/IP/Products and learning outcomes.md

 GitHub also provides very useful tools to analyse your code and make sure no vulnerabilities slip through the cracks.
 My project uses two major technologies that check and notify about exactly this.
 These are also part of the CI/CD process.
 These technologies are the following:

 - #### CodeQL
 CodeQL is a static code analysis tool integrated in GitHub.
 For my project I set up CodeQL so that whenever a merge request onto any of the main branches is made, GitHub will first check the code quality and vulnerabilities before allowing said code to be pushed at all.
 Any vulnerabilities are noted and reported to the branches Security panel.
 If any of the vulnerabilities found are of High risk factor, the merge will be blocked until the vulnerabilities are fixed or the merge is forced through.
 I decided to use CodeQL as main static code analysis tool for one major reason: This tool is natively offered by GitHub, meaning its widely used and we can assume very accurate and secure.
+Furthermore, CodeQL is very powerful for testing both backend and frontend code and is very good at finding vulnerabilities that a developer would not find during normal code refactoring.
+CodeQL is fully automated in the CI step meaning no manual work is required.

 - #### Dependabot
 The second technology I use to ensure safe code for production environments is Dependabot.
 Dependabot is another integrated GitHub tool that automatically scans used dependencies of applications and reports if it finds any possible vulnerabilities with these depenencies.
 All issues found are noted and reported to the brances Security panel, and if any of the vulnerabilities found are of High risk factor, the merge will be blocked until fixed or the merge is forced through.
 Furthermore, Dependabot will also automatically try to fix any vulnerabilities found by either automatically updating packages for you, or finding different similar packages to use instead.